surfedushare/pol-harvester/README.md

 #### 3.A) Download content

 Edurep only harvests meta data.
-To get the content of the learning materials you can run the following commands
+To get the content of the learning materials you can run the following commands.
+These commands internally use TIKA to extract texts from files.

 ```bash
 ./manage.py download_edurep --input <data-file>